Jhonatan-de-Souza/DjangoBarbershopSchedulingSystem/README.md

 # Functionalities

-* Allow barbers to registers their open schedules
+* Allow barbers to register their open schedules
 * Allow customers to schedule services(harcut, beard trim, etc... at available times)
 * Notify customers about upcoming appointments